Looking Closely at the Growth Curve for Progyny Inc. (PGNY)

 Sponsored

-PGNY currently public float of 81.62M and currently shorts hold a 9.74% ratio of that float.
-Today, the average trading volume of PGNY was 841.14K shares.
+The average price from analysts is $48.57, which is $15.29 above the current price.
+PGNY currently public float of 81.62M and currently shorts hold a 9.16% ratio of that float.
+Today, the average trading volume of PGNY was 849.41K shares.

 PGNY’s Market Performance